 If you are ready to make the transition from completing to competing; if you are ready to try a training plan that is a bit out of the ordinary (and a whole lot extraordinary), then we’ve got the program for you!

-Registration includes personalized training program designed by Coach Doyle, weekly check-ins with the coaches and a special 15-week membership to CrossFit Hartford.
-CrossFit membership includes the weekly “Run Strong” functional workout and access to the Endurance Training Center (ETC) featuring brand new Concept 2 rowers and assault bikes to complete your other prescribed weekly workouts.
+Registration includes personalized training program designed by Coach Doyle, weekly check-ins with the coaches and a special 12-week membership to CrossFit Hartford.
+CrossFit membership includes the weekly “FUNdamentals of Fitness” functional workout and access to the Endurance Training Center (ETC) featuring Concept 2 rowers and assault bikes to complete your other prescribed weekly workouts.
 These non-running workouts are the key to the success of this program as they will enhance performance, reduce injury risk and develop a mindset that is as strong as your body.

 Sample Program Format:

-Sunday – Cross-Training Workout on own at ETC
+Sunday – Coached Cross-Training Workout at CrossFit Hartford (8am)

 Monday – Easy Run, Mobility and/or Rest

-Tuesday – Functional Fitness Workout at CrossFit Hartford (6:30pm)
+Tuesday – Row/Bike Workout on own at CrossFit Hartford

 Wednesday – Group Run at Fleet Feet (6:30pm)

-Thursday – Row/Bike Workout on own at ETC
+Thursday – Row/Bike Workout on own at CrossFit Hartford

 Friday – Rest